 Make Outlines with Pencils, Pens, or Markers.

 Prepare a practice sheet.
-Create a rough sketch of what you want to paint.
+Create a rough sketch of what you want to paint with a suitable marker.
 Write color labels on different areas.

 Create outlines of your art on the canvas that you will use.
 Apply light shades with minimal pressure for your sketch outlines.
 There is no need to put the fine details.
 The sketch outlines will serve as a guide when you start painting.
 Do not use black or dark colors in outlining as it will spoil the painting.